samanthamoss87/thai_massage/README.md

     <img src="readme-images/user-story.png" alt="index mock up">
 </div>

-- As a company I would like to see what relevant experience the massage parlour has in my area of business.
+- As a potential customer, I would like to see what relevant experiences the massage business can offer in my area.
-- I would like to see what types of therapy the massage parlour specialise in.
+- I would like to see what types of therapy the massage business offers and specialises in.
-- As a customer looking at optimising my business's profitability and Growth i would like to see what type of massage therapy they offer throughout my business.
+- As a customer looking at optimising the business's profitability and Growth iI would like to see what type of massage therapies are offered throughout my business.
-- While visiting a massage therapy website, I want to Navigate through their different types of therapies seamlessly and have a direct link to contacting them.
+- While visiting a massage therapy website, I want to Navigate through their different types of  treatments seamlessly and have a direct link to contact them.
-- I want to be able to contact the therapist with direct open-ended questions.
+- I want to be able to contact the therapist with direct open-ended questions via a Contact us form.
-- I would want an understanding of the therapist background and experience in all areas.
 - I want to be able to review the site and get the detail I need easily without reading huge amount of text.
-- Where I want to, I want to be able to get more detail on the specific therapy I am interested.
-- As a company I want to be able to the site wherever I am in on any form device and get an easy fluent way to navigate, find the information easy and have high-lighted points as my time is sparse.
+- As a user I want to be able to use the site wherever I am in on any type/form of device and encounter an easy  way to navigate, find the information easily and make bookings in a time efficient manor.
-- I would like book sessions from the website with different types of therapy date and time.
+- I would like book sessions from the website with different types of therapy, dates and times.
-- I would like to cancel any future schedule.
+- I would like to cancel any future scheduled appointments.

 # Design